Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/manage-an-isolated-sharepoint-online-team-site.md

 ## <a name="create-a-documents-subfolder-with-custom-permissions"></a>Création d’un sous-dossier de documents avec des autorisations personnalisées

-Il arrive que des utilisateurs travaillant dans un site isolé aient besoin d'un espace privé pour travailler en équipe.
-Pour les sites SharePoint Online, vous pouvez créer un sous-dossier dans le dossier Documents du site et affecter des autorisations personnalisées.
-Les personnes non autorisées ne verront pas ce sous-dossier.
+In some cases, a subset of the people working within the isolated site need a more private place to collaborate.
+For SharePoint Online sites, you can create a subfolder in the Documents folder of the site and assign custom permissions.
+Those without permissions will not see the subfolder.

 Pour créer un sous-dossier de documents avec des autorisations personnalisées, procédez comme suit :

 1. Connectez-vous à un compte membre du groupe d’accès administrateurs du site.
-Pour obtenir de l’aide, consultez [Où se connecter à Microsoft 365](https://support.office.com/article/e9eb7d51-5430-4929-91ab-6157c5a050b4).
+Pour obtenir de l’aide, consultez [Où se connecter à Microsoft 365](https://support.microsoft.com/office/e9eb7d51-5430-4929-91ab-6157c5a050b4).

 2. Accédez au site d'équipe isolé, puis cliquez sur **Documents**.